-Staff members must uphold the local, State and Commonwealth laws, including the James Cook University Act 1997 and Statutes.
+Staff members must uphold the local, State and Commonwealth laws, including the James Cook University Act 1997.
 Staff must also observe the policies, rules, codes, statements and guidelines contained within the Policy Library.

 Honesty encompasses clarity and transparency in rules, policies, procedures and guidelines and truthfulness in the day-to-day dealings with each other in the University community.

 Every individual has the right to be treated in a respectful and polite manner.
 Staff must have regard for the dignity and needs of the people with whom they interact.